 They will then return to Parc Ferme ahead of F1 Sprint, before being placed back in the quarantined environment overnight ahead of Sunday’s race.

 If FP1 or Qualifying is held in wet conditions, teams will be given an additional set of intermediates tyres, but must then return a used set of those before F1 Sprint.

 If F1 Sprint is wet, the teams may return one set of used or intermediate tyres afterwards, to be replaced with a new set.

 Rules forbid the changing of major components in Parc Ferme to avoid teams moving to create special ‘qualifying cars’ while also limiting the number of hours required for preparing the car for the following day.

 However, some wriggle room on car reconfiguration is permitted to make Saturday’s FP2 session more useful.
-A full list of what can be changed will be released in due course.

 Allowances have been made for power unit and gearbox cooling adjustments should the ambient temperature change significantly (a change of 10C or more recorded by the FIA’s appointed weather service provider) while weight distribution may be altered.

 Should a front wing be damaged in F1 Sprint, for example, and the team has run out of latest specification front wings, they can run a previously used specification without penalty.
 Previously a change of specification, either for a new or older component, would have triggered a penalty.